Shubham0523/TweetTube-Frontend/README.md

 # TweetTube 🎥🐦 (YouTube + Twitter)

 **✨ Acknowledgments**
-This project was forked from the frontend repository of my friend Chandan Polai.
+This project was cloned from my friend Chandan Polai's frontend repository.
 You can find his original repository [here](https://github.com/ChandanPolai/UCHIHA-FRONTEND).
-I would like to give him credit for his contributions.
+I want to give him credit for his contributions.

-I also learned and built the backend of this project by following content from Hitesh Choudhary on his YouTube channel, Chai aur Code.
+I also learned and built this project's backend by following Hitesh Choudhary's content on his YouTube channel, Chai aur Code.
 His tutorials were invaluable in shaping the backend of this platform.

 ## Overview